Oxnard, California: Arts and culture

 Oxnard cultural institutions include the Carnegie Art Museum, founded in 1907 as the Oxnard Public Library by philanthropist Andrew Carnegie; the Chandler Vintage Museum of Transportation and Wildlife, founded by the late Los Angeles Times publisher Otis Chandler, and the Channel Islands Maritime Museum.
 The Henry T. Oxnard Historic District is adjacent to the commercial downtown area and dates back to the founding of the city.

 Heritage Square in downtown is a collection of restored Victorian and Craftsman houses that Oxnard's pioneer ranching families once owned.
 Heritage Square is home to the Petit Playhouse and the Elite Theatre Company.
 The Oxnard Performing Arts and Convention Center is home to the New West Symphony.
 The Gottfried Maulhardt/Albert Pfeiler Farm site is an historic farm park.

 Oxnard also has the Oxnard Independent Film Festival and the annual Channel Islands Tall Ships Festival.
 The Herzog Winery is based in Oxnard along with other wine tasting rooms.
 During late July, the annual Salsa Festival is held in downtown Oxnard, featuring a salsa tasting tent, local bands, a large dance floor, local vendors, as well as many salsa based food vendors.
+The annual Reggae Jam on the Coast began to be hosted at College Park in 1994, drawing thousands of patrons.